logpai/logparser/README.md

 + [**DSN'16**] Pinjia He, Jieming Zhu, Shilin He, Jian Li, Michael R. Lyu.
 [An Evaluation Study on Log Parsing and Its Use in Log Mining](http://jiemingzhu.github.io/pub/pjhe_dsn2016.pdf).
 IEEE/IFIP International Conference on Dependable Systems and Networks (DSN), 2016.

-### Dependency
-The logparser toolkit has the following requirements by default.
-We suggest to use the [Anaconda environment](https://www.anaconda.com/download/#linux).
-+ python 2.7
-+ scipy
-+ numpy
-+ scikit-learn
-+ pandas

-Some tools have more specific dependency requirements:
-+ SLCT: gcc 4.8.5
-+ LogCluster: perl 5.22
-+ MoLFI: python 3.6, deap 1.2.2
-+ POP: pyspark

 ### Acknowledgement
 Logparser is implemented based on a number of existing open-source projects:
 + [SLCT](http://ristov.github.io/slct/) (c++)